-The Impact Of Safari 16.4 On Your Tracking
+The Impact of Safari 16.4 on Your Tracking

 TL:DR Unless you've been using a server to extend cookie expiration, the Safari 16.4 updates will not impact you.
 If you have been using server set cookies, then Safari 16.4 will only impact you if the IP address of the server that's extending the cookie is materially different than the IP address of the server your site is loaded from.

-How Cookies Work
+How Cookies Work:

 Cookie Expiry

-Cookies have expiry dates.
-These expiry dates depend on a number of factors.
-The longer the expiry, the better for tracking purposes.
-The longer we have the marketing information, the longer we are able to connect the ad click to the actions users take on your site.
-With a 1 day expiry (which is the standard in Safari for ad clicks) If a user comes to your site via an ad click at 9AM Monday morning, and returns to make their purchase Tuesday at 10AM, the purchase will not be linked to the ad click.
+Cookies come with expiry dates, determined by various factors.
+Longer expirations are preferable for tracking purposes.
+The more prolonged we retain marketing data, the better our ability to link ad clicks to user actions on your site.
+For instance, with a one-day expiry (standard in Safari for ad clicks), if a user visits your site through an ad click at 9 AM on Monday morning and returns to make a purchase at 10 AM on Tuesday, the purchase will not be attributed to the ad click.

 Cookie Extension in Safari 16.4

-Before Safari 16.4, one work around for extending cookies is using something called a server set cookie.
-By setting the cookie from the server the cookie typically has a 1 year expiry (vs. 7 days or 1 day in Safari/WebKit browsers).
-As of today, with the release of 16.4, this method of extending cookie expiry will only work if the server that attempts to do the extension, is not materially different in IP address than the address of the server your page is loaded from.
-You can learn more about the details of these changes in Simo Ahava's LinkedIn post here and by listening to a recent podcast by Elevar founder Brad Redding here.
+Before Safari 16.4, one workaround for extending cookies was using a method called a server-set cookie.
+By setting the cookie from the server, it typically had a one-year expiry, as opposed to seven days or one day in Safari/WebKit browsers.
+However, as of the release of version 16.4, this method of extending cookie expiry will only function if the server attempting the extension is not materially different in IP address from the server your page is loaded from.
+In short, if you aren't extending cookies from a server, Safari 16.4 should have no impact on your tracking.